-The iPhone 7 and iPhone 7 Plus are both excellent smartphones but they’re far from perfect. iPhone 7 and iPhone 7 Plus problems continue to popup as we push into the month of March.
+iPhone 7 and iPhone 7 Plus problems continue to popup as we push away from their latest upgrade.

 Today, we want to take a look at the current state of iPhone 7 Plus and iPhone 7 problems.
 We also want to make sure that you’re prepared for the future, just in case you run into an issue with your iPhone 7 or iPhone 7 Plus. iPhone issues can popup out of nowhere.